 Michał waited for the doors to close before he continued.

-– For some months we at school suffer a plague of small thefts.
+– For some months we at school have suffered a plague of small thefts.
 Gold necklaces, rings, lockets, cash.
 We have not caught anyone.
 It is becoming tedious.
-Can you imagine, the losses mounted up to 500 złoty?
+Can you imagine, the losses have mounted up to 500 złoty?

 – Five hundred.
 Good chunk of money.

 – Exactly.
-And recently someone nicked a gold bracelet straight from Janina’s hand.
+And recently someone nicked a gold bracelet straight from miss Janina’s wrist.
 Antique piece of jewellery, family heirloom.
-Janina can’t stop crying.
-She just can’t believe that such thing happened in the school.
+Miss Janina can’t stop crying.
+She just can’t believe that such thing happened here, in the very school.
 That is serious.

-– What does the police say?
+– What do the police say?
 Surely that warrants police attention.

 – You know father.
-Our school sits like on the fence.
+Our school sits like on a fence.
 Formally we are under XVIII Railway Police Inspectorate, and they are interested in “goods, rail stock, signals, passenger safety”.
 They just don’t care about our affairs.
-And the locals from the XXV Precinct didn’t even want to talk.
-They are busy chasing communist.
-They become very active, here in Annopol among the poor and in the factories.
+And the local force from the XXV Precinct didn’t even want to talk.
+They are busy chasing communists.
+They have become very active, here in Annopol among the poor and in the factories.
 Can you imagine that communist propaganda becomes popular even among rail workers?
 You should also understand that Bródno is not exactly a peaceful place.
 Crime is abundant.
 Every day one can find someone mugged or with throat cut.
 Those thefts are too petty for the police to bother.
 As for myself – first, I just don’t have time…

 – And second, you hate detective work.
-That I remember very well. – Andrzej smiled recalling how he tried to drag Michał to help him in solving crimes.
-Failed miserably. – OK, please tell me everything in details, step by step, like a good engineer.
+That I remember very well. – Andrzej smiled recalling how he tried to drag Michał into helping him in solving crimes.
+Failed miserably. – OK, please tell me everything in detail, step by step, like a good engineer.

 – It all started four months ago.
 Antek, preparing for Technical University exams, lost a golden cross.
-Large one.
+A large one.
 Gift from his godfather.
-Same week 10 złoty vanished from Eight Form guy and the Ninth Form student gold ring, taken away just for a bath, evaporated.
+Same week 10 złoty vanished from an Eight Form guy and the a Ninth Form student’s gold ring, taken off just for a bath, evaporated.
 Ever since we have two, three small thefts a week.
 All very clever.
 Golden locket disappears after gym classes.
 Two złoty coin missing from the pocket.
-We announced that gold and jewellery should be given to the deposit.
+We announced that gold and jewellery should be deposited.
 The very next week two gold necklaces went missing from the safe box.

 – Have they stolen everything from the deposit?

 – No, silver and watches left intact.
 Quite bewildering.
-But when Janina gold bracelet was nicked, I decided to call for your help.
+But when miss Janina’s gold bracelet was nicked, I decided to call for your help.
 Maybe you have retired, but surely you will welcome a small brain exercise.

 Andrzej winced.
 He didn’t like when people remind him of his retirement.
-Even more, he hated when any investigation is taken lightly.
-During the police work even a small crime can bore a fatal fruit.
+Even more, he hated when any investigation was taken lightly.
+During his police work, he learned that even a small crime can lead to a fatal outcome.
 He remembered the tragedy just outside Kiev.
-The village crowd beaten a half-wit to death, for pilfering two eggs, and that was well before war hunger times.
-From his experience, so called justice, administered by youngsters among themselves, can be as cruel.
-Those thefts clearly require attention.
+An angry village crowd beaten a half-wit to death, for pilfering two eggs, and that was well before war hunger times.
+From his experience, so-called justice, administered by youngsters among themselves, could be as cruel.
+Those thefts clearly required attention.

 He cleared his throat.

-In fact, he doubted that the workshops can be connected in any way, but he wouldn’t miss the chance to visit them.
+In fact, he doubted that the workshops could be connected in any way, but he wouldn’t miss the chance to visit them.
 To sit again among the rail workers, inhale the smell of the grease, hammered metal, fire.
-He won’t deny himself the pleasure to inspect rail stock, see the big engines close.
+He would not deny himself the pleasure of inspecting rail stock, of seeing the big steam engines at close.
 As a true XIX century child he admired railways and the industry.
 Steam, electricity, progress.
-Thanks to the railway men he once resolved the most important mystery in his life.
-He rode the armoured train from the revolutionary Russia, back to the freedom.
-Who knows if that is not the last chance for an old pensioner to encounter the true industry?
+Thanks to the railway men he once resolved one of the most important crimes in his life.
+Then he rode the armoured train from the Bolsheviks’ Russia, back to Poland, to freedom.
+Who knows if now would not be the last chance for an old pensioner to encounter the true industry?

 Friday, 8th May 1925

 – How is it going?
-I can see that this “small thing” from Michał really got you. – Implored his wife Anisa when he got home later than usual.
-The trams have stopped already so he had to take a horse cab. – You are working yourself up.
+I can see that this “small thing” from Michał really got you – asked his wife Anisa when he got home later than usual.
+The trams had stopped already so he had to take a horse cab. – You are working yourself up.
 Be careful.

 – I am not as old as you think. – He replied smiling.
-Sitting in the comfortable armchair he petted his favourite Morus.
+Sitting in his comfortable armchair he petted his favourite Morus.
 The black, silky cat took the opportunity of his return to reclaim his place on Andrzej’s lap. – I will manage.
 At first, I thought about cards.
-You know, students play with local swindlers, loose and steal to repay debt.
+You know, students play with local swindlers, lose and steal to repay debt.
 However, that is inconsistent with the stolen goods.
-Gambler will not pass silver or a good watch.
+A gambler will not pass silver or a good watch.
 Here they took only gold or money.

-Anisa smiled, stroke his hair lovingly and placed a plate full of small hot roasted Tatar pierogi he loved on the table aside.
-She knew that while working he prefers to nibble something and doesn’t want to stop for dinner.
+Anisa smiled, stroked his hair lovingly and placed a plate full of small hot roasted Tatar pierogi he loved on the small table.
+She knew that while working he preferred to nibble something and would not want to stop for dinner.
 He just sat there in the armchair, in the golden circle of light, petted the cat and from time to time scribbled a note.
 Well into the small hours.

 Saturday, 9th May 1925

-The next morning, he mixed up with the early crowd on Ząbkowska street.
+The next morning, Zaleski mixed with the early crowd on Ząbkowska street.
 Jews leaving kosher butchers, house servants carrying full baskets from Różycki market, factory workers rushing towards Kawęczyńska street or business travellers hurrying between the rail stations.
-Heavy loaded horse wagons bumped noisily on the cobbled street.
+Heavily loaded horse wagons bumped noisily on the cobbled street.
 The smell of fried onions mixed with freshly baked bread, human sweat, and horse piss odour.
-Near the Wileński station the mob didn’t thin at all, and when the “twenyone” approached, he was forced to hang on steps outside.
-The tram was packed with factory workers, smelling of grease and tobacco, or the soap from the new Schicht works.
-Few railway men in their black ironed uniforms turned noses up.
-They were above average blue collars.
+Near the Wileński station the crowd didn’t thin at all, and when the “twenyone” approached, Andrzej was forced to hang on steps outside.
+The tram was packed with factory workers, smelling of grease and tobacco, or the soap from the new Schicht chemical works.
+A few railway men in their immaculate black uniforms turned noses up.
+They felt above average blue collars.
 True elite.
 Safe, state job.
 Nothing to worry about.
 At the Konopacka and Szwedzka street stops the crowd thinned, and when the tarmac Odrowąża turned into cobbled Białołęcka street the tram was practically empty.